xu2xulim/Space-Butler/Superhero on deta/Micros/Time.md

 `{"board_id" : "{boardid}"}`

+- **Note**
-- **Note** to get the board id, add .json at the end of the board url on your browser.
+  - to get the board id, add .json at the end of the board url on your browser.
 The first id is the board_id.
+  - A timeout may occur if you are trying to process too many open cards on the board.